nkdAgility/NKDAgility.com/site/content/resources/blog/2007/2007-03-24-advanced-email-content-addendum/index.md

 ---
 title: Advanced Email Content addendum
-description: "Explore the challenges of sending XBAPs via email and discover why this feature is essential for WPF presentations, forms, and demos.
-Join the discussion!"
+description: Explore the challenges of sending XBAPs via email and discover why this feature is essential for WPF presentations, forms, and demos.
+Join the discussion!
 date: 2007-03-24
 creator: Martin Hinshelwood
 id: "432"